sko-crehler/PluginVatValidation/README.md

 # PluginVatValidation

-## An integration for [Shopware 6](https://github.com/shopware/platform) to validate european VAT number in register company.
+## An integration for [Shopware 6](https://github.com/shopware/platform) to validate european VAT number when registering an account as commercial.

 ## Description